LiMinggang/madedit-mod/README.txt

 Fix: Convert macros from saved macro file to UTF8 before running
 Fix: Tooltip of the file name tab was not updated if renamed
 Fix: Use min size of the config and actual resolution
-Fix: Syntax is not updated on saving as
+Fix: Syntax is not updated on Save As
-Fix: Option dialog hang issue(https://trac.wxwidgets.org/ticket/18091) Minor memory improvement
+Fix: Option dialog hang issue(https://trac.wxwidgets.org/ticket/18091)
+Fix: Improve syntax auto detect on Save As(#254)
+Minor memory improvement
 Update VS2010 build
 Update wxWidgets to 3.1.1